Kshitij-0404/DigitalClockV2/README.md

 Implemented using HTML, CSS, and JavaScript.
 This project demonstrates the use of the JavaScript Date object for real-time applications and basic web development skills.

-Preview:
-[Add a link to a live demo if you have hosted it somewhere, e.g., GitHub Pages.]

 How to Run:

 Clone the repository.